Have the short, sharp Spear's newsletter delivered to your inbox each week

 Head teacher

-James Dahl has been master of Wellington College since September 2019.
-Educated at the Royal Grammar School in Newcastle-upon-Tyne and then as a boarder at Haileybury for his Sixth Form, James read classics at Jesus College Cambridge before teaching at Brighton College (as head of classics and head of Sixth Form), Repton School (boarding housemaster) and then Wellington College (director of admissions and marketing, then deputy head pastoral before becoming head).
+James Dahl has been master of Wellington College since 2019.
+Educated at the Royal Grammar School in Newcastle-upon-Tyne and then as a boarder at Haileybury for his Sixth Form, Dahl read classics at Jesus College Cambridge before teaching at, among other schools, Brighton College (as head of classics and head of Sixth Form) and Repton School (as boarding housemaster).
+Prior to taking on the head role, he was director of admissions and marketing, then deputy head pastoral at Wellington College.

 Admissions